vtex-apps/adyen-platforms/docs/README.md

 ⚠️ Before you can use the Adyen Platforms app, the [Adyen Payment connector](https://github.com/vtex-apps/connector-adyen) must be installed and configured in you VTEX account.

+### Contacting Adyen

+Users must first contact Adyen to get their Adyen for Platforms set up.
+You will know when Adyen for Platforms is setup when a merchant account has the Platform tab on the sidebar.
+[Adyen for Platforms Quick Start Guide](https://docs.adyen.com/platforms/quick-start)

 ### Installing the App

 1. Install this app in the desired account using the CLI command `vtex install vtex.adyen-platforms`.